alexylon/Ferrocrypt/README.md

 # Ferrocrypt

-Tiny, easy-to-use, and incredibly secure encryption tool with CLI (Command Line Interface) and GUI (Graphical User Interface)
+Tiny, easy-to-use, and incredibly secure multiplatform encryption tool with CLI (Command Line Interface) and GUI (Graphical User Interface)

 ## ABOUT